benbaez/mltests/README.md

 # mltests

-Various scripts for ML testing
+## Various scripts for ML testing

-stable-diffusion-stress.py requires requests module.
+### stable-diffusion-stress.py for simulating stressing GPU in a more real load.

+### c10 CUDA error replication